 Moulin Rouge!
 The Musical coming to Singapore in February 2027 for Southeast Asia premiere

-The high-energy jukebox musical set in Paris will make its Southeast Asia premiere at Marina Bay Sands in February 2027, as part of its first-ever world tour.
+The high-energy mash-up musical set in Paris will make its Southeast Asia premiere at Marina Bay Sands in February 2027, as part of its first-ever world tour.

 Moulin Rouge!
 The Musical will be staged in Singapore in February 2027 as part of its first world tour.